qiuyue1993/Notes/CVPR2020/Reading list.md

 - Multi-Modal Graph Neural Network for Joint Reasoning on Vision and Scene Text

 - Visual-Semantic Matching by Exploring High-Order Attention and Distraction

+Abstract: We address cross-modality semantic matching task from two previously-ignored aspects: high-order semantic information (e.g., object-predicatesubject triplet, object-attribute pair) and visual distraction (i.e., despite the high relevance to textual query, images may also contain many prominent distracting objects or visual relations).
+Specifically, we build scene graphs for both visual and textual modalities.

+Technical contributions: We formulate the visual-semantic matching task as an attention-driven cross-modality scene graph matching problem.
+Graph convolutional networks (GCNs) are used to extract high-order information from two scene graphs; some top-ranked samples are indeed false matching due to the co-occurrence of both highly-relevant and distracting information.
+We devise an information-theoretic measure for estimating semantic distraction and re-ranking the initial retrieval results.

+Result: Comprehensive experiments and ablation studies on two large public datasets (MS-COCO and Flickr30K) demonstrate the superiority of the proposed method and the effectiveness of both high-order attention and distraction.

 - MCEN:Bridging Cross-Modal Gap between Cooking Recipes and Dish Images with Latent Variable Model